Written by Caroline Shannon

 This type of surrogacy occurs when a carrier provides their egg and has a genetic connection to the child.
 This type of surrogacy is rarely practiced in the modern-day United States because of the legal, emotional, and legal complexities involved.

 This type of surrogacy occurs when a surrogate carries a baby created from the intended parent(s) sperm and egg or a donor embryo.
-With gestational surrogacy, there is no biological relationship between the carrier and the baby, and parental rights are assigned to the intended parent(s) either before or right after the baby's birth.
+With gestational surrogacy, there is no biological relationship between the carrier and the baby, and parental rights are assigned to the intended parent(s) either before or immediately after the baby's birth.

 Worth noting?
 Gestational surrogacy is most often what people are referring to when they use the term "surrogacy."
 Again, this is a type of surrogacy in which a surrogate carries a baby to whom they have *zero* biological relations.